SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

   monitoringCredentialsSecret: my-monitoring-credetials-secret
 ```

-The secrets must contain following data files:
+The secrets must contain following data files: `username_admin_password` and `username_monitor_password` with password contents, respectively.

+>**Important**: these secrets are used at initial broker deployment to setup passwords.
+Changing the secret contents later will not result in password updates in the broker.
+However changing the secret contents at a later point will be service affecting as scripts in the broker container itself are using the passwords stored to access the broker's own management service.
+To fix a password discrepancy, log into each broker pod and using [CLI password change](https://docs.solace.com/Admin/Configuring-Internal-CLI-User-Accounts.htm#Changing-CLI-User-Passwords) ensure to set the password for the user account to the same as in the secret.

 #### Secrets

-Using secrets to store passwords, TLS server keys and certificates in the broker deployment namespace follows Kubernetes recommendations.
+Using secrets for storing passwords, TLS server keys and certificates in the broker deployment namespace follows Kubernetes recommendations.

 In a Production environment additional steps are required to ensure there is only authorized access to these secrets.
 Is recommended to follow industry Kubernetes security best practices including setting tight RBAC permissions for the namespace and harden security of the API server's underlying data store (etcd).